Summer Positions

 So where am I going to be working, anyway?

-That depends on what trip you’re hired for!
-In most cases, we offer a specific trip position with every job offer so that you know where you’ll be leading before you accept your offer.
-Regardless of the trip you’re leading, you’ll spend two-plus weeks in Brunswick, Maine at the beginning of the summer for leader training and a few days back in Brunswick at the end of the summer for your gear de-issue and final debrief (and final celebration!).
-For our New England-based trips, you’ll spend your time in between trip sessions in Brunswick, Maine, and for most non-New England-based trips, you’ll spend your time in between trip sessions in a hub city near where your trip runs (e.g. our Northwest Explorer leaders spend their off days near Seattle).
-In both cases, Apogee provides lodging and food between trip sessions.
+That depends on what position(s) you are hired for!
+In most cases, we offer a specific trip assignment (which sometimes includes multiple trips in different locations) with every offer so that you know where you would be leading before you accept your offer.
+Regardless of the position that you hold, you will spend two weeks in Brunswick, Maine at the beginning of the summer for Leader Training and a few days back in Brunswick at the end of the summer for your gear de-issue and final debrief (and final celebration!).
+For our New England-based trips, you will spend your time in between trip sessions in Brunswick, Maine, and for most non-New England-based trips, you will spend your time in between trip sessions in a hub city near where your trip runs (e.g. our Northwest Mountains & Coast leaders spend their off days near Seattle).
+In all cases, Apogee provides lodging and food between trip sessions.

 When does the summer end?